 On March 8, 2019, we entered into a services agreement, or the Services Agreement, with Lycera Corp, which was amended and restated on February 1, 2020.
-Pursuant to the Services Agreement, Lycera provides certain research and development services to us, and we paid Lycera approximately \$3.7 million for such services in the year ended December 31, 2019 and expect to pay Lycera up to approximately \$6.6 million in 2020 for such services.
+Pursuant to the Services Agreement, Lycera provides certain research and development services to us, and we paid Lycera approximately \$4.1 million for such services in the year ended December 31, 2020.
 In addition, on January 30, 2020, we entered into an asset purchase agreement with Lycera pursuant to which we acquired a preclinical program for approximately \$2.8 million.
 Funds affiliated with ARCH Venture Partners are beneficial owners of more than 10% of our capital stock and Lycera's capital stock.
 Kristina Burow is also a member of our and Lycera's board of directors.